11ty/11ty-website/src/docs/config.md

 ### Deploy to a subdirectory with a Path Prefix

 If your site lives in a different subdirectory (particularly useful with GitHub pages), use pathPrefix to specify this.
-It’s used by the `url` filter and inserted at the beginning of all absolute url href links.
-It does not affect your file structure.
-Leading or trailing slashes are all normalized away, so don’t worry about it.
-When paired with the HTML <base> plugin ([https://www.11ty.dev/docs/plugins/html-base/[(https://www.11ty.dev/docs/plugins/html-base/) it will transform any absolute URLs in your HTML to include this folder name and does **not** affect where things go in the output folder.
+When paired with the [HTML `<base>` plugin](/docs/plugins/html-base.md) it will transform any absolute URLs in your HTML to include this folder name and does **not** affect where things go in the output folder.

 | Path Prefix             |                                       |
 | ----------------------- | ------------------------------------- |